-Simply read off the list of questions at the dinner table and see who is the first one to yell out the answer.
-It's a great way to build the energy levels and get everybody involved.
-Even if you don't know the answer, it's a really fun way to learn.
+Simply read off the list of questions at the dinner table and see who is the first one to yell out the answer - a Thanksgiving quiz is an excellent way to test everyone's knowledge of this widely celebrated holiday!
+Even if you don't know the answer, a fun Thanksgiving trivia game is a great way to learn more about this holiday itself.

-If you're a competitive group, you can play all these questions (and more) on your phones, and Brightful will keep score of who is the winner.
+If you are in a competitive group, or want to really see who knows the most random Thanksgiving trivia, you can play all these questions (and more) on your phones & mobile devices.
+Brightful will keep track of the score to determine who is the winner - aka the Thanksgiving trivia champion!
 Head on over to Brightful Meeting Games to play for free!

-Q: Green Giant broke a Guiness Record in 2019 for the largest green bean casserole.
+Q: Green Giant broke a Guinness Record in 2019 for the largest green bean casserole.
 How much did it weigh?

 A: 1,009 lbs